 Recommendations

 The petition proposes adoption by rule of changes to the process and methods used to test and certify UWB devices which have been approved in multiple waivers.
-In general we agree.
+In general, we agree.
 This will assure consistent application.

 The petition requests increasing the power spectral density limits by +10dB.
 We strongly agree that this is a positive change.
-The new limit would enable new applications of UWB without undue risk of interference, and make a large amount of already allocated spectrum available for new uses.
+The new limit would enable new applications of UWB without undue risk of interference and make a large amount of already allocated spectrum available for new uses.

 The petition requests removal of the restriction on fixed outdoor use of UWB.
 We endorse this change.
 Many applications for precise real time localization utilize fixed devices in conjunction with mobile devices.
 Waivers for such systems have been granted, for example the sports tracking system used by the NFL, which coexist in and around NFL stadiums and practice fields with other services without causing harmful interference.
-Consumer applications such as secure access to vehicles and buildings, as well as high precision real time tracking of transportation assets, personnel and other assets via mobile devices, can he enhanced with the use of fixed devices in outdoor locations.
+Consumer applications such as secure access to vehicles and buildings, as well as high precision real time tracking of transportation assets, personnel and other assets via mobile devices, can be enhanced with the use of fixed devices in outdoor locations.

-We note that some of the changes requested may have broader benefits than noted in the petition.
-Specifically, changes to allow swept frequency and frequency agility to be used to meet the minimum bandwidth will have the additional benefit of enabling a broad range of technologies to be adapted to the UWB rules.
-This would, for example, enable adapting the WLAN technologies based on 802.11 to apply frequency agility to meet the bandwidth requirement.
-Combined with the raised PSD limits, many applications of WLAN would be allowed e.g. the mobile hotspot where radio reach of just a few feet is required.
-Combined with the removal of restrictions on outdoor use, these small changes will expand opportunity and stimulate innovation, which ultimately results in greater utility from the spectrum.

 Conclusion